Should We End the Temporary Foreign Worker Program?

 Exploitation or win-win?

-Jason Foster, the associate professor of human resources and labour relations at Athabasca University, says yes.
+Associate professor of human resources and labour relations at Athabasca University

 Canada has had migrant worker programs since the 1960s.
 For most of this time the migrant workers were mainly artists, scientists, university instructors and other higher-skilled occupations.
 There were streams for live-in caregivers and agricultural workers, which have long had issues with exploitation and poor working conditions.
 Overall, these programs played a minor role in Canada’s labour market policy.